Our Detox Facilty Aerial view

 If a detox treatment isn’t necessary for you, consider the other options within the continuum of care.
 Behavioral therapy is a consistently used method of the recovery process.
 Mental health services contribute to uncovering the root causes related to substance abuse.

-Inpatient Treatment – Inpatient treatment centers are a more intensive approach to treating substance use disorders.
-This is because individuals reside at the drug rehab facilities for the duration of their time in treatment.
+Inpatient treatment centers are a more intensive approach to treating substance use disorders.
+Individuals reside at the drug rehab facilities for the duration of their time in treatment.
 This is especially helpful in relapse prevention as people receive 24/7 care in managing triggers.

 Will My Insurance Cover Detox?